Boulder Electric Vehicle

 Websitewww.boulderev.com

 Boulder Electric Vehicle was a manufacturer of electric-powered commercial vans and trucks based in Lafayette, Colorado.[1]
-The company was producing four CARB certified models: an electric delivery van, a 15-passenger shuttle, a service body and a flat bed.[2]
+The company produced four CARB-certified models: an electric delivery van, a 15-passenger shuttle, a service body and a flat bed.[2]
 Boulder Electric Vehicles ended production in September 2014.[3][4]

 Vehicles

-Boulder Electric Vehicles produced four vehicles and all models share the same specs and functionality.
-The Boulder EVs are powered by an 80 kW electric motor and the customer can choose among three available all-electric ranges of 40 mi (64 km), 80 mi (130 km), or 120 mi (190 km).
-The van model has a payload capacity of 4,500 lb (2,000 kg) and the truck 6,000 lb (2,700 kg).
-Maximum speed is 65 mph (105 km/h).[2]
-All vehicles use lithium iron phosphate (LiFePO4) battery packs.
-The DV-500 Delivery Vehicle, the first model delivered to retail customers, was priced at US$100,000 with an 80-kWh battery pack that delivers a range of 120 mi (190 km).[5][6]
+Boulder Electric Vehicles produced four vehicles and all models shared the same specs and functionality.
+The Boulder EVs were powered by an 80 kW electric motor, sourced from Longmont-based UQM Technologies,[5] with three available all-electric ranges of 40 mi (64 km), 80 mi (130 km), or 120 mi (190 km).
+All vehicles used lithium iron phosphate (LiFePO4) battery packs.
+The van model had a payload capacity of 4,500 lb (2,000 kg) and the truck 6,000 lb (2,700 kg).
+Maximum speed was 65 mph (105 km/h).[2]
+The DV-500 Delivery Vehicle, the first model delivered to retail customers, was priced at US$100,000 with an 80-kWh battery pack offering a range of 120 mi (190 km).[6][7]

 Boulder electric concept delivery van at the 2010Washington Auto Show.